 Have these basics set up, and you’ll be able to give each lead the relentless attention it needs to flip it into a funded loan.

-A study conducted by Harvard Business School found that consumers were more likely to purchase if presented with the benefits rather than the features.
+Research from Harvard Business School highlights that consumers were more to purchase if presented with the benefits rather than the features.

 Pace Your Follow-Up Rhythm